KAMG95/doorkej2/README.md

 - Mirror/Leech/Watch/Clone/Count/Del by reply
 - YT-DLP quality buttons
 - Search for torrents with Torrent Search API or with variable plugins using qBittorrent search engine
-- Docker image support for `linux/amd64, linux/arm64, linux/arm/v7, linux/arm/v6` (**Note**: Use `anasty17/mltb-oracle:latest` for oracle or if u faced problem with arm64 docker run)

 - Update bot at startup and with restart command using `UPSTREAM_REPO`
 - Qbittorrent seed until reaching specific ratio or time
 - Rss feed and filter.
 Based on this repository [rss-chan](https://github.com/hyPnOtICDo0g/rss-chan)